Liver Transplantation Anesthesiology

 Philadelphia, PA 19107

-The Department of Anesthesiology & Perioperative Medicine at Thomas Jefferson University Hospital and the Sidney Kimmel Medical College offers a Fellowship Program in Anesthesia for Liver Transplantation.
+The Department of Anesthesiology offers a non-ACGME accredited Liver Transplantation Anesthesiology Fellowship position starting in July of each year.
+One annual fellowship position is available and is open to national competition.
 The primary goal of this fellowship program is to train anesthesiologists in the advanced perioperative care of liver transplant patients; integrating current best-practices, evidence-based care and teaching of technical skills with each case.
-Our fellow will not only participate in liver transplantations but also participate in cases with particular educational benefit as either a fellow or an attending; gaining valuable experience overall as a consultant in Anesthesiology.
+Our fellow will not only participate in liver transplantations but also participate in cases with particular educational benefit as either a fellow or an attending; gaining valuable experience overall as a consultant in Anesthesiology and learn how to design and complete clinical research projects independently.

 Applicant Information